Kazuyoshi Miura: Loan to Oliveirense

-On 26 January 2023, the Portuguese club U.D.
-Oliveirense announced that Miura will be playing for the Liga Portugal 2 club for the rest of the season.
-Back in November 2022, the owner of Yokohama F.C., Onodera Group, had become a majority shareholder (ownership of 52.5% of the stock) of U.D.
+On 26 January 2023, Portuguese club Oliveirense announced that Miura would be playing for the Liga Portugal 2 club on loan for the rest of the season.
+Back in November 2022, the owner of Yokohama, Onodera Group, had become a majority shareholder (ownership of 52.5% of the stock) of U.D.
 Oliveirense.

-The club from the city of Oliveira de Azeméis announced that Kazu astonishingly passed the medical tests with flying colors and launched an official presentation video of him featuring typical Japanese manga aesthetics and style.
+Oliveirense announced that Miura passed the medical tests with flying colors, and launched an official presentation video of him featuring typical Japanese manga aesthetics and style.

-At 56 years of age, Kazuyoshi Miura will by a large margin be the oldest person to ever play for any professional ball sports team in Portugal since Miguel Maia renewed his contract with Sporting Clube de Portugal volleyball team in 2018, after winning the top-level title at 47 years of age.
+At 55 years old, Miura became by a large margin the oldest professional player to ever sign a professional contract for any professional ball sports team in Portugal since volleyball player Miguel Maia renewed his contract with Sporting Clube de Portugal in 2018 at 47 years of age.
+On 25 March, Miura played his first match for Oliveirense in a friendly match against Liga 3 team Oliveira do Hospital.
+Two days later he visited the Embassy of Japan in Lisbon where he gifted a signed football shirt of his team to the embassy staff.